Zaykos/JobBoard-REST/README.md

 # JobBoard-REST
-This a school project based on the topic of a jobboard like indeed or linkedin
+This is an epitech project which the subject is creating a jobboard alike some existing platforms (Indeed etc).

+There is a backend part based on NodeJS.
+And then a frontend part based on VueJS.